dh-electronics/meta-dhsom-stm32-bsp/doc/stm32mp13-dhcor-dhsbc.md

 ## U-Boot bootloader installation

-### U-Boot bootloader installation into SPI NOR

 This section explains how to perform bootloader installation, update and recovery.
 This section is only applicable in case it is desireable to replace bootloader on the system.

-The U-Boot bootloader is installed into SPI NOR.
+The U-Boot bootloader is installed into SPI NOR or eMMC.
 Installation into SPI NOR is recommended to prevent accidental overwrite of the bootloader while the system software in eMMC is being replaced or updated.
-U-Boot bootloader installation into SPI NOR can be performed from within U-Boot itself, using USB OTG DFU upload or from running Linux userspace.
+U-Boot bootloader installation can be performed from within U-Boot itself, using USB OTG DFU upload or from running Linux userspace.

 The SPI NOR layout on this platform is as follows:
 ```